-Press blue Select button on a playback fader or preset fader, or press button in Playbacks window.
+Press blue Select button on a playback fader, or press button in Playbacks window.

 Set up the look for the first step, press playback select button to store.
 Repeat until all steps stored.
 Quick Build mode can be used to merge palettes and cues into chase steps.